Miracle-Aligner/air_quality_dt/README.md

 ## Final Presentation

-For a comprehensive overview, including the scope of work, please see our [final project presentation](https://docs.google.com/presentation/d/1nRTD9RVssoOtlGSgyX_Dwp-qhCw_sd8cUWrZeDK_aGY/edit?usp=sharing).
+For a comprehensive overview, including the scope of work, please see [final project presentation](https://docs.google.com/presentation/d/1nRTD9RVssoOtlGSgyX_Dwp-qhCw_sd8cUWrZeDK_aGY/edit?usp=sharing).
+All accompanying documents, such as the technical task, the report and the report presentation can be found in [docs](docs).